symfony/symfony-docs/cookbook/email.rst

 How to send an Email
 ====================

-One solution to send emails is to use the ``SwiftmailerBundle``, which leverages the power of the `Swiftmailer`_ library.
+Sending emails is a classic task for any web application and one that has special complications and potential pitfalls.
+Instead of recreating the wheel, one solution to send emails is to use the ``SwiftmailerBundle``, which leverages the power of the `Swiftmailer`_ library.

 .. note::